River Bann: Upper Bann

 The Upper Bann rises at Slieve Muck in the Mourne Mountains, County Down and flows directly into Spelga Reservoir before continuing through a number of towns until after 64 km it joins Lough Neagh at Bannfoot, County Armagh.
 This stretch is one of the most popular coarse fishing rivers in Europe.
-At Whitecoat Point near Portadown it is joined by the Cusher River and connects with the now disused Newry Canal, which once gave access south to the Irish Sea.
+At Whitecoat Point near Portadown, it is joined by the Cusher River and connects with the now disused Newry Canal, which once gave access south to the Irish Sea.

 Although the Upper Bann was officially abandoned as a navigation in 1954, it is still possible to navigate between Whitecoat Point and Lough Neagh.
 Entrance to the river from Lough Neagh is not easy, as the river is quite shallow at this point, and there are no navigation markers to assist.
 Once on the river, the jetties for the Bann Ferry are soon reached.
 It is possible to moor there, to visit the villages of Columbkille to the west or Bannfoot to the east.
 Bannfoot was originally called Charlestown after its builder, Charles Brownlow, who built it around 1830.
 Some 6 mi from the mouth, the river is crossed by the M1 motorway.
 The bridge is the lowest on the navigable section, with an air draught of around 10 ft, although in strong northerly winds, water backs up in the river and the headroom is reduced.

 From the bridge it is around 3 mi to Portadown, and the river passes through pleasant rural scenery.
 Exploration of the town from the river is difficult, because water levels at Shillington Quay and at the jetty a little further upstream are very shallow.
 The river is crossed by the railway line from Portadown to Lurgan and then road bridges carrying the A3 road and the A27 road.
 The junction with the Cusher River and the entrance to the derelict Newry Canal is just over 1 mi from the final bridge, and navigation of the river is possible for a short distance beyond that point.

+Upper Bann bridges

+Spelga Bridge, New Bridge, Eight Mile Bridge, Mill Bridge, Cavan Bridge, Mc Combs Bridge, Bannfield Bridge, Tirkelly Bridge, Roughan Bridge, Seafin Bridge, Kates Bridge, Circular Rd Bann Bridge, Mulligans Bridge, Balilievey Bridge, Lisnaree Bridge, Lindsays Bridge, A1 Bypass Bridge, Bannbridge Bridge, Milltown Bridge, Point Bridge, Tullylish Bridge, Gilford Bridge, White Bridge, Dynes Bridge, Bann Bridge 1838, Shillington Bridge 1970, Bann Railway Bridge, M1 Bridge 1967.